An artist’s journey in cherry blossom Japan.

 Tokaido Shinkansen Line and Mount Fuji

-Urban Photos – Shizuoka Prefecture and Tokyo Station, Japan.‘Tokaido Shinkansen Line.’
-The Shinkansen (Bullet train), and the view of Mount Fuji from the train between Tokyo and Kyoto.
 Beginning operations in 1964, the Shinkansen (New Trunkline, in Japanese.
 Known as the Bullet train in the West) is a high speed rail line, that connects most of Japan’s major cities.
 The trains can reach speeds of 320km/h (200mph).
 If you plan to travel a lot around Japan, consider looking into a JR rail pass.
-Mount Fuji is the highest volcano in Japan, and though it is located 100km from Tokyo, it can be seen from the city on clear days.
+Visible from the bullet train between Tokyo and Osaka, Mount Fuji is the highest volcano in Japan, and is located 100km from Tokyo.
 The volcano has become a symbol of Japan, and has been popularized in world visual consciousness thanks, in part, to a famed set of landscape woodblock prints ‘Thirty six views of Mount Fuji’ by ukiyo-e artist Katsushika Hokusai.

 On to Kyoto.